Guidelines for Presenting Organizations

 This program is supported by the Arkansas Arts Council, an agency of the Department of Arkansas Heritage, and the National Endowment for the Arts.

-All reimbursed events for FY17 must take place between July 1, 2016, and June 30, 2017.
+All reimbursed events for FY18 must take place between July 1, 2017, and June 30, 2018.
 Each request must be submitted online office before the event occurs

 Applicant organizations must submit a separate request for each contracted event.
 The contract fee per engagement can be no more than the total amount listed in the AOT roster.
-The total FY17 (2016-2017) Arts on Tour funding each presenter may receive is capped at $2,000.
+The total FY18 (2017-2018) Arts on Tour funding each presenter may receive is capped at $2,000.

 Each online submitted reimbursement request will include the following items:

-An uploaded scanned copy of a co-signed contract with an Arkansas Arts on Tour roster artist/ensemble for an event scheduled in the period of July 2016-June 2017.
+An uploaded scanned copy of a co-signed contract with an Arkansas Arts on Tour roster artist/ensemble for an event scheduled in the period of July 2017-June 2018.
 This submitted copy must include the names of the artist(s) or group being paid, all contract addenda, and tech riders that specify payment.
 Group members must be approved for roster listing before reimbursement is paid.

 Reimbursement Request and Payment